ZhaoYi-10-13/Gary-Agent-RAG/README.md

 # RAG AI Agent Backend

-The original author is [ShenSeanChen](https://github.com/ShenSeanChen).
+This project was originally created by [ShenSeanChen](https://github.com/ShenSeanChen) and the original project can be found [here](https://github.com/ShenSeanChen/yt-rag/tree/main).
 My contribution ensures that users without access to the OpenAI API or Google Cloud can still run the project successfully.

 A minimal, production-ready FastAPI backend demonstrating Retrieval-Augmented Generation (RAG) with vector similarity search.
 Built for educational purposes and easy frontend integration.